Financial Instrument

 Once the raise target is met, funds are released from escrow to the builder.
 The PRPA agreement is activated.

 Each month, the agreed revenue percentage is automatically distributed to backers proportional to their participation.
-Revenue is verified via Plaid integration.
+Revenue is verified via Plaid.

 The PRPA ends when the return cap is reached or the term expires — whichever comes first.
 The builder retains 100% ownership throughout.